Kamiladine/Machine-Learning/README.md

 Model Building
 --
 We performed image classificarion using mobile transfer learning on already trained [MobileNetV2](https://www.tensorflow.org/api_docs/python/tf/keras/applications/mobilenet_v2) to classify 17 different places.
 MobileNetV2 is a convolutional neural network (CNN) architecture designed to work well on mobile devices.
-MobileNetV2 is an effective feature extractor for object detection and segmentation. here are the 17 of our data:
+MobileNetV2 is an effective feature extractor for object detection and segmentation. here are the 17 of our Class :
 | No. | Place Name                  |
 |-----|--------------------------|
 | 1.  | Benteng Vredeburg        |